typelevel/scala/README.md

 ## Typelevel Scala releases

-Currently Typelevel Scala is available as a drop in replacement for Lightbend Scala 2.11.8.
-As soon as Lightbend Scala 2.12.0-RC1 is published a corresponding release of Typelevel Scala will be published.
+Currently Typelevel Scala is available as a drop in replacement for Lightbend Scala 2.11.8 and 2.12.0-RC2.
+As soon as Lightbend Scala 2.11.9 and 2.12.0 are published corresponding releases of Typelevel Scala will be published.

 ### Typelevel Scala 2.11.8